1.4. Creating Tables and Views from Data#

 );

-In materialized views, outputs are stored just like they are in regular tables (but not like in virtual views).
+In materialized views, outputs are stored just like they are in regular tables rather than recomputed on every query (like virtual views).
 Materialized views are sometimes automatically updated as base tables change, but since they must be rematerialized frequently, they might add unnecessary overhead to base table updates.
 So, data engineers (you!) must be thoughtful about what views to keep materialized and what views to keep virtual.

 Note: In PostgreSQL, materialized views are not automatically updated when the base table changes.
 You must manually refresh the view periodically.